ashishact/Ontology-Cards/README.md

 ```bast
   and almaMater Cambridge
 ```
--And then wait for suggestions for the term 'Cambridge' and when available select one of them. and so on...
+- And then wait for suggestions for the term 'Cambridge' and when available select one of them. and so on...
 - In case you have no idea what objects (e.g. Cambridge) to write; leave it blank and there will be some suggestions for it.

 ## Notes